-- 36.13 The fact that a pupil may be LGBTQ+ is not in itself an inherent risk factor for harm; however, staff will be aware that LGBTQ+ pupils can be targeted by other individuals.
-Staff will also be aware that, in some cases, a pupil who is perceived by others to be LGBTQ+ (whether they are or not) can be just as vulnerable as pupils who identify as LGBTQ+. - 36.14 Staff will also be aware that the risks to these pupils can be compounded when they do not have a trusted adult with whom they can speak openly with.
+The fact that a pupil may be lesbian, gay, bisexual or gender questioning is not in itself an inherent risk factor for harm; however, staff will be aware that these pupils can be targeted by other individuals.
+Staff will also be aware that, in some cases, a pupil who is perceived by others to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as pupils who are.

+46.13 Staff will also be aware that the risks to these pupils can be compounded when they do not have a trusted adult with whom they can speak openly with.
 Staff will endeavour to reduce the additional barriers faced by these pupils and provide a safe space for them to speak out and share any concerns they have.